rom1000rom/MathEasyAdminApp/README.md

 # MathEasyAdminApp
-Desktop application for database administration and user activity monitoring.
+Desktop Java-application for database administration and user activity monitoring.